Nplate: 7 things you should know

 - May be used to treat ITP of at least 6 months duration in children aged 1 year and older who have not had a good response to corticosteroids, immunoglobulins, or removal of their spleen (splenectomy).

-- Can increase survival in adults and children (including full-term newborn babies) who have been acutely exposed to bone marrow suppressing doses of radiation.
-The dose is 10mcg/kg administered once after the suspected radiation greater than 2 gray (Gy).
+- Can increase survival in adults and children (including full-term newborn babies) who have been acutely exposed to bone marrow-suppressing doses of radiation.
+The dose is 10mcg/kg administered once after the suspected radiation greater than 2 grays (Gy).

 - Works like TPO and tells the body to make more platelets.

 - May be used in adults and children who are at least 1 year old.

 - Administered once a week as a subcutaneous injection.
 The prescribed dose may be very a very small volume (for example, 0.15mL); use a syringe that contains 0.01 graduations.

 - May be given in conjunction with other medical ITP treatments, such as corticosteroids, danazol, azathioprine, IV immunoglobulin, and anti-D immunoglobulin.